bruce-hill/tomo/docs/arrays.md

 ### `first`

 **Description:**
-Find the first item that matches a predicate function.
+Find the index of the first item that matches a predicate function (if any).

 **Usage:**
 ```markdown